SandleenSethi/-Economic-Indicators-Country-Comparison/README.md

 ## Tools and Technologies

-- Power BI – for building and publishing dashboards
+- Tableau – for data cleaning and building and publishing dashboards
-- Excel – for data cleaning and transformation
 - Python – for retrieving data using public APIs
 - World Bank API – data source for GDP, inflation, and school enrollment